Determine the amplitude, period, and phase shift of each function... | Channels for Pearson+

 Period

 The period of a trigonometric function is the length of one complete cycle of the wave.
-For the sine function, the standard period is 2π.
-In the function y = sin(x - π/2), there is no coefficient affecting the x term, so the period remains 2π.
+For the cosine function, the standard period is 2π.
+In the function y = cos(x + π/2), there are no coefficients affecting the x variable, so the period remains 2π, meaning the function will repeat its values every 2π units along the x-axis.

 Recommended video: